 Early Childhood Clinical Service

-The Early Childhood Clinical Service at the Child Study Center, part of Hassenfeld Children’s Hospital of New York at NYU Langone, promotes positive parenting and understanding of the whole child, from before birth to the preschool years.
+The Early Childhood Clinical Service at the Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone, promotes positive parenting and understanding of the whole child, from before birth to the preschool years.

 For those who are planning to start a family or are currently pregnant, we can help you get ready for parenthood.
 Whether preparing for this transition with a partner or alone, we can help you with questions about child development or provide personal or relationship support.